jaspector

 Zone and Setback Permit: $25 per application (subject to revision by city resolution).
 Building permit fees based on project valuation per Oregon state requirements.

-How to Schedule
+How to schedule

-Do I need a building permit in Vale, OR?
+01 Do I need a building permit in Vale, OR?

 Zone and Setback Permit required before any building or structure covered by City Title VIII may be erected, moved, reconstructed, extended, enlarged, or altered.
 Building permits follow after zoning approval.

-How much does a building permit cost in Vale, OR?
+02 How much does a building permit cost in Vale, OR?

+Building permit fees in Vale, OR are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Zone and Setback Permit: $25 per application (subject to revision by city resolution).
 Building permit fees based on project valuation per Oregon state requirements..

-How do I apply for a building permit in Vale, OR?
+03 How do I apply for a building permit in Vale, OR?

-1. Submit Zone and Setback Permit application to City Hall with required documentation and $25 application fee.
+To apply for a building permit in Vale, OR, follow these steps: 1.
+Submit Zone and Setback Permit application to City Hall with required documentation and $25 application fee.
 2. Provide scaled plans, lot dimensions, structure locations, intended uses, and evidence of code compliance.
 3. For public-assembly structures, include structural designs/specifications approved and stamped by registered architect or engineer.
 4. City Building Official determines zoning compliance and setback conformance.
 5. Once Zone and Setback Permit is approved, proceed to building and trade permits (structural, electrical, plumbing, mechanical).
 6. Upload application materials to Oregon ePermitting portal (BuildingPermits.Oregon.gov) with Homeowner Acknowledgement Form if applying as homeowner.
 7. Building Department issues structural and trade permits after review.
 8. Schedule and complete mandatory inspections before occupancy.

-How long does it take to get a building permit in Vale, OR?
+04 How long does it take to get a building permit in Vale, OR?

-How do I schedule a building inspection in Vale, OR?
+05 How do I schedule a building inspection in Vale, OR?

-Other cities in Malheur County
+Other jurisdictions in Malheur County.

-View all Malheur County jurisdictions →
+All Malheur County jurisdictions →